s177437/ScalingCloud/README.md

 Configuration
 -----------

 The project has several dependencies that must be installed in order to get the project to work.
+The requirements are listed below

+Puppet
+* A haproxy.cfg file on a Puppet master that the application can write changes to.
+* Foreman to manage the webservers- A hostgroup can govern the Puppet manifests
+* foreman-default-hostgroup plugin to add the newly deployed servers to a default hostgroup with the correct manifests

+OpenStack
+* The project must be deployed against an OpenStack environment.
+* Novaclient must be installed to make it possible to execute nova commands from the command line.
+* Valid OpenStack credentials must be provided to make the application execute the commands.

+Python
+Please make sure that the following python-libraries are preset
+* python-novaclient
+* python-matplotlib
+* python-logging
+* python-argparser
+* python-configparser